astronomer/docs/learn/airflow-branch-operator.md

 - Dependencies in Airflow.
 See [Managing Dependencies in Apache Airflow](managing-dependencies.md).
 - Using Airflow decorators.
 See [Introduction to Airflow decorators](airflow-decorators.md).

-## @task.branch and BranchPythonOperator
+## `@task.branch` (BranchPythonOperator)

-One of the simplest ways to implement branching in Airflow is to use the `@task.branch` decorator or the [BranchPythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchpythonoperator).
-Like the `@task` decorator and the [`PythonOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/pythonoperator), `@task.branch` and the `BranchPythonOperator` take a Python function as their input.
-However, the input function to `@task.branch` and to the `BranchPythonOperator` must return a list of valid task IDs that the DAG should proceed with based on some logic.
+One of the simplest ways to implement branching in Airflow is to use the `@task.branch` decorator, which is a decorated version of the [BranchPythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchpythonoperator). `@task.branch` accepts any Python function as an input as long as the function returns a list of valid IDs for tasks that the DAG should run after the function completes.

 For example, we can pass the following function that returns one set of task IDs if the result is greater than 0.5 and a different set if the result is less than or equal to 0.5: